niklasl/ldtr/README.md

 For text-based formats, the input is expected to be a regular string.
 For XML- and HTML-based formats, the input can also be a DOM Document.
 (Any W3C XML DOM Level 2 Core compliant DOMParser and XMLSerializer will do.

+In a browser, you can use the internals by themselves.
+See the demo web application for an example of how.

 Parsing: